blehh2556/ajufohoc/README.md

 ## Section 1: Creating and Syncing your repository

 Before we begin to write markdown code we need to create a structure that will hold all our work.
-In this section we will create a folder on our computer and link that to our github repository in a way that will allow us to sync local changes with those on the web in github.
+In this section we will create a github repository and link it to a folder on our computer in a way that will allow us to sync local changes with those on our forge on the web.

 **Part A: Create the Github Repository**